Bonf6059/ISA-Medieval/README.md

 - Add Scribe table to make books
 - Add Tea made from herbs that increase mood +2; it gives the heddif "Warm, relaxing feeling" and it let you withstand colder temperatures
 - Add desert specific stuff like a new medicine made with aloe vera and the plant aloe vera (texture from vanilla expanded plants more plants)
+- Need to remove VFEM2 plants
+- Need to update alchemy recipes
+- Need to make sleetherb more resistant to cold and sagewick to hot
+- Need to move sagewick and Alraun to MOD folder (must be created first)
+- Add/change alchemy recipes to use Alraun and maybe sagewick
+- Add new potion that lower psy sensitivity to 0 or almost and consc.
 - Add new clothings texture in the misc apparel

 # Old updates